-Recently, one of my friend asked me how to disable IPv6.
+Recently, one of my friends asked me how to disable IPv6.
 After searching a bit, I found the following solution.
-Here is the steps that I followed to disable IPv6 in my CentOS 7 minimal server.
+Here are the steps that I followed to disable IPv6 in my CentOS 7 minimal server.

 You can do it in two methods.